GianlucaGuarini/riot-app-example/readme.md

 ## Philosophy

-Use mostly your mind and only the tools your app really need, riot allows you dong both!
+Use mostly your mind and only the tools your app really need: riot allows you doing both things!

 ## Setup